• Skip to main content

 What is whole life insurance?

-Whole life insurance lasts for your lifetime and may provide you with cash value accumulation and dividends.
+Whole life insurance lasts your lifetime and may provide cash value accumulation and dividends.

 What is the difference between term and whole life insurance?